Filter-Bubble/stroll/README.md

 # Plans

 * Train frames and roles separately, to see effect of multi-task learning;
-* Run with similar parameters as [1].
-512 dims for the GRU cell, 128 for the role classifier;
 * Reconsider how we use the BERT wordvectors.
 We now first encode a whole sentence, and sum the resulting vectors per bert-token to our tokeninzation.
 Alternatively, per word we find the sentence part it is the head of, and encode that.
-* Tune hyperparameters (activation, layers, dimensions);

 # Best model until now